marianne-s/marianne-s/README.md

 <h3 align="center">

 From quantum modelling to bioinformatics and global models, I am passionate about sciences, theories, and computational model development.
-I propose different tools from scientific projects in which I have had the great luck to participate with great teams.
+I propose different useful tools created for scientific projects or for teaching.
     </h3>

 <!--